GMLC-TDC/HELICS/docs/user-guide/examples/misc_examples/gridlabd_example_1/gridlabd_example_1b_message_federate.md

 ## Example 1b - Distribution system EV charge controller

-To demonstrate how a message federate interacts with the federation, let's take the previous example and add two things to it: electric vehicle (EV) loads in the distribution system, and a centralized EV charge control manager.
-[Models files for this example can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/a8334177c28a520e4809219ce97377c7fcf3cb6a/user_guide_examples/misc/gridlabd_example_1/Example_1b).
+To demonstrate how a message federate interacts with the federation, let's take the previous example and add two things to it: add electric vehicle (EV) loads in the distribution system, and a centralized EV charge control manager.
+[Models files for this example can be found here](https://github.com/GMLC-TDC/HELICS-Examples/tree/160409d079d5a95bc08d37e7eef76d4748f8e9a8/user_guide_examples/misc/gridlabd_example_1).

 Keeping in mind that this a model for demonstration purposes (which is to say, don't take this too seriously), let's make the following assumptions and definitions to simplify the behavior of the EV charge controller:

-- All EVs are very large (200kW; level 2 charging is rated up to 20kW)
+- All EVs are very large (200kW; level 2 charging is rated up to 20kW so these are effective HVDC chargers)
 - All EVs have infinite battery capacity
 - All EVs will be at home all day, desiring to charge all day if they can.
 - All EVs charge at the same power level.